Shortage: Examples

+Shortages in relation to employment

-Labour shortage
+Labour shortages

-In its narrowest definition, a labour shortage is an economic condition in which employers believe there are insufficient qualified candidates (employees) to fill the marketplace demands for employment at a specific wage.
-Such a condition is sometimes referred to by economists as "an insufficiency in the labour force."
-According to the Frisch elasticity of labor supply lower wages reduce labour supply.
+In a narrow economic definition, a labour shortage is an imbalance between the supply of and demand for workers, or workers with specific skills, at given wages.
+According to the Frisch elasticity of labor supply, lower wages reduce labour supply.

 In a wider definition, a widespread and persistent domestic labour shortage is caused by excessively low salaries (relative to the domestic cost of living) and adverse working conditions (excessive workload and working hours) in low-wage industries (hospitality and leisure, education, health care, rail transportation, aviation, retail, manufacturing, food, elderly care), which collectively lead to occupational burnout and attrition of existing workers, reduced incentives to attract domestic workers, short-staffing at workplaces and further exacerbation (positive feedback) of staff shortages.

-Labour shortages can occur even during economic periods of high unemployment or youth unemployment within specific industries due to low salaries offered.
-In response to domestic labour shortages, some business associations such as chambers of commerce, trade associations or employers' organizations lobby for an increased immigration of foreign workers which accept lower salaries according to the global labor arbitrage.
+Labour shortages can occur even during periods with unemployment within specific industries or high youth unemployment due to low salaries offered.
+Some business associations such as chambers of commerce, trade associations or employers' organizations lobby for an increased immigration of foreign workers who will work for less pay or in worse labour conditions according to the global labor arbitrage.
 In addition, business associations have campaigned for greater state provision of child care, which would enable more women to re-enter the labour workforce at a lower wage rate to achieve economic equilibrium.
 However, lower salaries discourage local labour from entering the relevant industries and can cause labour shortages in developing countries.

 The Atlantic slave trade (which originated in the early 17th century but ended by the early 19th century) was said to have originated from perceived shortages of agricultural labour in the Americas (particularly in the Southern United States).
 It was thought that bringing African labor was the only means of malaria resistance available at the time.

+Job shortages

+Measures of job shortages include the unemployment rate and underemployment rate.